 David Head MBA

-David founded charity consultancy CITOC in 2019 after 16 years working in the charity sector including holding two Chief Executive posts.
+David founded CITOC in 2019 after 16 years working in the charity sector including holding two Chief Executive posts.
 He also brings experience of the commercial sector, having been employed by a well known bank for several years before transferring to the charity world.

 David has often been described as “a man that gets things done” in both work and in his community, something he regards as very high praise indeed and that reflects his personal ambitions.
 He is 57 and lives in Kilsby, near Rugby.